Bangladesh Army Aviation Group: Future modernisation plans

-Bangladesh government has adopted a total restructuring plan for the Army aviation group.
-As per the plan, the Army aviation group will be renamed as the Army aviation.
+Bangladesh government has adopted a total restructuring plan for the Army Aviation Group.
+As per the plan, the Army Aviation Group will be renamed as the Army aviation.
 The total manpower of the unit will be raised from 204 to 704 personnel.
 By 2021, the number of aircraft operated by army aviation will be twenty-six.
-The army aviation maintenance workshop with 147 manpower will be re-structured to army aviation engineering workshop with 490 personnel.
+The army aviation maintenance workshop with 147 personnel will be re-structured to army aviation engineering workshop with 490 personnel.
 An aviation directorate will also be formed in the army.

-Army Aviation has the plan to add one more EADS CASA C-295 transport aircraft to its fleet soon.
-Besides, six more Mil Mi-171Sh helicopters will be procured in 2021.
-They also have a plan to add attack helicopters to the fleet in the near future.
+They also have a plan to add fixed wing aircraft, transport aircraft, attack helicopters to the fleet in the process.